 “A deductive approach is concerned with developing a hypothesis (or hypotheses) based on existing theory, and then designing a research strategy to test the hypothesis” (Wilson, 2010, p.7)

-Monette et al (2005, p.34) further explain deductive approach by the means of hypotheses, which can be derived from the propositions of the theory.
+Deductive approach can be explained by the means of hypotheses, which can be derived from the propositions of the theory.
 In other words, deductive approach is concerned with deducting conclusions from premises or propositions.
 “Deduction begins with an expected pattern that is tested against observations, whereas induction begins with observations and seeks to find a pattern within them” (Babbie, 2010, p.52).

 It has been stated that “deductive means reasoning from the particular to the general.
 If a causal relationship or link seems to be implied by a particular theory or case example, it might be true in many cases.
 A deductive design might test to see if this relationship or link did obtain on more general circumstances” (Gulati, 2009, p.42).